dora-metrics/pelorus/docs/Install.md

   ...
 ```

-#### Configure exporters in additinal clusters to push data into an S3 Bucket.
+#### Configure exporters in additinal clusters to push data into the shared S3 Bucket.

 Sample secondary configuration values using AWS S3: